misakimichy/Redux-state-tree/README.md

     3) This function check the name property on the action contains the word "ripple".
 If user types the word, this function will show alert and do nothing.
 If it doesn't contain the word, it calls `store.dispatch` as it normally would passing in the action.

     4) Swap `store.dispatch` inside of `addTodo`, `addGoal`, `addTodoToDOM` and `addGoalToDOM` call with `checkAndDispatch(state, )`.
 Since the `checkAndDispatch` function takes store and action, you need to pass store.

+12. Use Redux middleware
+    1) Instead of using step 11, use Redux middleware.
+Create a function names `checker`.
+This takes store as a first argument. return function which takes next.
+This means if there is a next action, move there.

+    2) Add second argument for store variable.
+After the first argument, which is reducers, pass `Redux.applyMiddleware(checker)`.